 After India, I travelled rather spontaneously to Nepal.
 When I was working as a flight attendant, we used to have a route to Kathmandu.
 But I never had the opportunity to visit.
 From Delhi, it was such a “short” distance that I decided to travel there.
-From Delhi, you can take a bus Gorakhpur and from there you can take a bus to the Nepal border.
+From Delhi, you can take a bus to Gorakhpur, and from there, you can take a bus to the Nepal border.
 It was the perfect time to visit Nepal and enjoy the Tihar (Diwali/Dipawali) festival!

 1. Travelling in Nepal

 Although the idea was to stop in Lumbini, I decided to travel straight to Pokhara the following day.
-From the border, it was super easy to find a bus and the connecting bus was also straightforward to catch.
+It was super easy to find a bus from the border, and the connecting bus was also straightforward to catch.
 I was told the journey to Pohkara would be 6 hours.
-But the bus took the route via Bharatpur and it took around 11 hours to arrive!
+But the bus took the route via Bharatpur, and it took around 11 hours to arrive!
 There were many accidents along the way!
-And just like India, the trucks here were painted in beautiful colourful designs.
+And just like India, the trucks here are painted in beautiful colourful designs.

-The music on the bus made the trip so local and we stopped many times picking up and dropping off people.
+The music on the bus made the trip so local, and we stopped picking up and dropping off people many times.
 We drove by beautiful mountain ranges, nice villages and winding rivers.
-The houses were decorated with beautiful coloured tiles and kids were playing on the swings made from bamboo.
-Travelling around in a local bus in Nepal is an experience I will never forget.
+The houses are decorated with beautiful coloured tiles, and kids played on swings made from bamboo.
+Travelling around on a local bus in Nepal is an experience I will never forget.
 I loved the food that was offered whenever we stopped.
-And the chaos I’m not used to, made travelling in Nepal a very special experience.
-At this point, I was travelling for 48 hours (from Delhi) and I was looking forward to another good night sleep!
-Luckily I found a lovely guesthouse and I decided to stay here for 10 days!
+The chaos I’m not used to making travelling in Nepal an exceptional experience.
+At this point, I was travelling for 48 hours (from Delhi), and I was looking forward to another good night sleep!
+Luckily I found a lovely guesthouse, and I decided to stay here for 10 days!

-Pokhara is a lovely lake-side town and there is a lot to do!
-From everywhere you can see the misty hills and snowy mountaintops of the Anapurna mountains.
-One of the first things I noticed, was that my name (Marga) was written on every street!
+Pokhara is a lovely lake-side town, and there is a lot to do!
+From everywhere, you can see the misty hills and snowy mountaintops of the Anapurna mountains.
+One of the first things I noticed was that my name (Marga) is written on every street!
 Marga means as much as “The Way” in Nepali!
-I found the people super friendly and I loved exploring the town as well as new foods!
+I found the people super friendly, and I loved exploring the town as well as new foods!
 One of the most traditional dishes is Dal Bhat, steamed rice with a cooked lentil soup and lovely spices.
 When you visit, you’ll also have to try Nepali Momo!
 These are dumplings with different fillings.

 And what an amazing experience that was!
 I am pretty adventurous and not easily scared.
 It was so funny to notice that my brain was all up for running off a mountain, but my legs were shaking tremendously!
 Once in the air, I just loved the experience and the amazing view of Annapurna.